cenahunderhook08-oss/TheDawnlessDaysAudio/tdd_audio_readme.txt

 Created by Tollski
-Last Edit: 2025-06-25
+Last Edit: 2025-09-22

-Flyby Intros
+Intro Flybys
-* All campaign flyby intro audio files have had their perceived loudness normalized to -18.0 LUFS.
+* All campaign intro flyby audio files have had their perceived loudness normalized to -16.0 LUFS.

 Music
 * All campaign music audio files have had their perceived loudness normalized to -16.0 LUFS.